gopheracademy/gopheracademy-web/content/advent-2018/go-arrow.md

 +++
 author = ["Sebastien Binet"]
-title = "Go and Arrow: building blocks for data science" linktitle = "go-arrow" date = 2018-12-18T00:00:00Z series = ["Advent 2018"]
+title = "Go and Apache Arrow: building blocks for data science" linktitle = "go-arrow" date = 2018-12-18T00:00:00Z series = ["Advent 2018"]
 +++

-Today we will see how [Arrow](https://arrow.apache.org) could be useful for data science, or -- really -- a lot of analysis' workloads.
+Today we will see how [Apache Arrow](https://arrow.apache.org) could be useful for data science, or -- really -- a lot of analysis' workloads.

 ## Lingua franca